rt-chang/genstage-draining/README.md

 ## To Run
 1. Run `iex -S mix` in console
 2. Run the helper function to load _n_ events into the Producer.
-This is done by calling `GenStageDraining.Helper.enqueue_n_events(n)` with a sufficiently large number
+This is done by calling `GenStageDraining.Helper.enqueue_n_events(n)` with a sufficiently large number (perhaps >5000)
 3. Arbitrarily call `:init.stop()` to shutdown the application and trigger the draining of events from the buffer queue.
 This can be done by copy/pasting the command into console as typing it out may be too slow
-4. You will observe that the console will output which event number is being drained

-*Note: There is an edge case where 1 event may be dropped -- and thus not processed/drained -- when invoking `:init_stop()`.
-I have yet to solve this issue*
+4. You can check the log file (located in `./log/info.log`) to see the output.
+Statements have been added in to observe when the application begins its termination routine, when the process' mailbox is emptied, and when events are drained from the pipeline